Challenges of the 12 Disciples

 The challenges of the 12 disciples of Jesus Christ are quite enormous.
 The 12 disciples of Jesus Christ faced great challenges.
 A disciple should remember that he must undergo persecution to obtain everlasting life.

-Furthermore, persecution is not the only negative aspect; erroneous doctrines and temptations combine with persecution to make discipleship a difficult way of life.
-Thus, despite the overwhelming promises or benefits to be had, discipleship has a second facet: difficulties.
+Furthermore, persecution is not the only negative aspect; erroneous doctrines and temptations combine with persecution to make discipleship difficult.
+Thus, despite the overwhelming promises or benefits, discipleship has a second facet: difficulties.

-This article concentrates on the primary obstacles and challenges of the 12 disciples of Jesus Christ that confront discipleship or attempt to prevent the disciple from following Jesus Christ.
+This article concentrates on the primary obstacles and challenges of the 12 disciples of Jesus Christ that confront discipleship or attempt to prevent the disciples from following Jesus Christ.

 Temptation